Lilla-Kavecsanszki/downwarddog/README.md

 - After sumbition of a comment, the page to refresh in a way so that the user could leave another comment
 - After successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
 - Users to be able to add the booking information to their calendar
+- #21 create a share button to be able to share the articles
+- #22 after successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
+- #23 users to be able to add the booking information to their calendar

 # User Story - Features Crossreference table